 Accounting is one of the most important aspects of almost every company.
 It can be managed by a bookkeeper or an accountant in a small business.
 However, it can also be handled by large finance divisions with many staff in larger firms.
 Accounting is both a field of study and practice committed to the performance of the said activities.

 Bookkeeping and accounting are comparable in several areas.
-Bookkeeping is a transactional and administrative function.
-On the other hand, accounting is more subjective.
+While bookkeeping is a transactional and administrative function, accounting is more subjective.

 While bookkeeping and accounting appear to be somewhat similar, there are some striking distinctions between them.
 Here are the main differences between bookkeeping and accounting:

-Where to outsource your bookkeeping and accounting functions
+Where to outsource your bookkeeping vs accounting functions

 Outsourcing doesn’t mean sending jobs offshore.
 Outsourcing simply means hiring a remote worker or independent contractor.
 Because of the evolving technology, many online services are becoming the new norm, escalating quickly.
 When you outsource your bookkeeping and accounting services, your company will save more money and time.